OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

 In the ``custom`` option values from both columns can be used.
 The ``HTTP Header`` column is case insensitive.

+.. _output-eve-dns:

 DNS
 ~~~

-.. note:: As of Suricata 5.0, the version 2 format of the EVE DNS log
+.. note:: As of Suricata 7.0 the v1 EVE DNS format has been removed.
-          is the default.

 DNS records are logged as one entry for the request, and one entry for
 the response.